oracle-livelabs/goldengate/mysql-ggs/setup/setup.md

 6. Select **Standalone**.

-7. Under **Create Administrator credentials**, for Username, enter `admin`, and then enter a password for the ggadmin user.
+7. Under **Create Administrator credentials**, for Username, enter `admin`, and then enter a password for the admin user.
 Take note of this password.

 	![Example MySQL DB System options](images/02-07-create-dbsys-1.png " ")